Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Relativistic number counts

 \section{Relativistic number counts}

 In this appendix, we provide details on the calculation of the signal in the Limber approximation.

-We refer to Appendix A of~\cite{Scelfo:2018sny} for the full expressions of relativistic number counts in redshift space (which follows the notation of Ref.~\cite{DiDio:2013bqa} and the original calculation of Ref.~\cite{Bonvin:2011bg}), and to Appendix B of Ref.~\cite{Fonseca:2023uay} for luminosity distance space.
-Note that Ref.~\cite{Fonseca:2023uay} reports directly the transfer functions, see Eq.~\ref{eq:source_num_den}, using conformal time rather than redshift as integration variable.
+We refer to Appendix A of~\cite{Scelfo:2018sny} for the full expressions of relativistic number counts in redshift space (which follows the notation of~\cite{Bonvin:2011bg,DiDio:2013bqa}), and to Appendix B of~\cite{Fonseca:2023uay} for luminosity distance space.
+Note that~\cite{Fonseca:2023uay} report directly the transfer functions, see~\ref{eq:source_num_den}, using conformal time rather than redshift as integration variable.
 The expressions for the perturbations in luminosity distance space as functions of redshift can be read from those with the appropriate substitution of the jacobian from distance to conformal time with the one from distance to redshift.
-Alternatively, one can re--derive those expression following the calculation in Appendix A of~\cite{Fonseca:2023uay}.
-Explicitly, the density, RSD/LSD, and lensing contributions to Eq.~\ref{relC}, that we use in this work, read \, where $r(z)=c\int_0^z dz'\,H^{-1}(z')$ is the comoving distance.
+Explicitly, the density, RSD/LSD, and lensing contributions that we use in this work, read \, where $r(z)=c\int_0^z dz'\,H^{-1}(z')$ is the comoving distance.
 The lensing and RSD/LSD coefficients $A_L^X$, $A^X_{\rm RSD/LSD}$ are given for the two tracers by

 with

 where $\mathcal{H}(z)=H(z)/(1+z)$, $b_e^{\rm GW}$ and $s^{\rm GW}$ are respectively the evolution and magnification bias for GWs, and $s^{\rm g}$ is the magnification bias for galaxies.
 Finally, we denoted by $\mathcal{T}_{\Phi+\Psi}(z,k)$ and $\mathcal{T}_{\rm m}(z,k)$ the transfer functions for the potentials $\Phi$, $\Psi$ and for matter respectively.
 Those are related to the initial curvature perturbation by